 Ever since I first visited, I’ve been head over heels for the gorgeous landscapes and dramatic scenery of Scotland.
 When I went back recently I knew that the main thing I wanted to do was get out and explore more of the countryside.
-So, I headed into the Highlands on an overnight tour with Rabbie’s.
+So, I headed into the Highlands on an overnight tour with Rabbie’s Tours.
 Loch Ness, Inverness, and the Highlands – yes please!

 Leaving from a drizzly Edinburgh at 8am, we headed north towards the Highlands.
-The route took us through the the Cairngorms National Park and all the way up to Inverness, where we spent the night.
+The route took us through the Cairngorms National Park and all the way up to Inverness, where we spent the night.
 The next day it was back down again, this time via Loch Ness and Glencoe.
 With Scotland’s astonishing landscapes keeping us company all the way, and plenty of traditional and contemporary Scottish folk songs on the radio, the mood could not have been more perfect.

 A Flexible Tour